-Football season is in full swing and for many of us the tailgate party before the game is almost as important as the game itself.
+Football season is always a favorite time of year, and for many of us the tailgate party before the game is almost as important as the game itself.
 What could be better than hanging out with family and friends and eating great food?

 But that doesn’t mean it has to derail your healthy habits.
 All you have to do is make smart food choices.